merlinthered/sublime-rainmeter/README.md

 The Rainmeter section in the Tools menu contains a handy command for creating a new skin.
 It will open a new buffer, insert a basic skin skeleton and change the syntax highlighting mode to Rainmeter.
 The same skeleton is also available as a snippet called `tskin`.

-#### Refresh Rainmeter
+#### Refresh Skin/Rainmeter

 The package includes a custom "build system" for Rainmeter, which lets you refresh the current skin with a single button press.
 Press `f7` or `ctrl+b` to refresh the current skin, or load it, if it's not currently active.
 Pressing `ctrl+shift+b` will refresh Rainmeter and all skins instead.
 Those commands are also available from the tools menu via `Build` and `Run`.
-If this is not working for you, see [After Installing}](#postinstall).
+If this is not working for you, see [After Installing](#postinstall).

 ## Installation